corpusops/corpusops.bootstrap/doc/projects/vagrant.md

 - See "**cops_supereditors**, this indicate that from outside the VM, with your favourite editor, you should be able to edit files from **supereditor_paths** (the code is in those paths by default)

-## Launch ansible commands, & deploy step by step; only_steps
+## Launch ansible commands, & deploy step by step: ``only_steps``
 - Look your App steps: ``.ansible/playbooks/tasks/app_steps.yml``
-- You should then use a combination of a playbook, ``only_steps=true`` for your to select which deployment steps to execute and not to relaunch the whoething.
+- You should then use a combination of a playbook, ``only_steps=true`` for your to select which deployment steps to execute and not to relaunch the whole thing.
 - Eg, to redo php-fpm, sync local code from localdir to inside the vm and reinstall the app (do a manual drush sql-drop via ``vm_manage ssh`` before):